edDc0d3r/hello-world/README.md

 These additional sentences are post-creation of the branch readme-edits.
 It's been suggested I should write about myself but I'm not going to do that, and no one can really make me do that.

+Wow, I'm back after a long break from Github.
+Today is the 20th anniversary of the 9/11 attack.

 Goodbye!